How to sew corners with the serger?

 4. Lift the presser foot

-How to serge an inner corner
+How to serge an internal corner

-Why the inner corner requires special handling
+Why the internal corner requires special handling

-Step-by-step tutorial for a clean inner corner
+Step-by-step tutorial for a clean internal corner

 1. Fold the fabric to make it straight and flat